guilhemmarchand/mercedes_splunk_start_defender/README.md

 The Python build.py script does the following:

 - It retrieves the current application version in the file version.json
-- It prepares and cleans if necessary previous execution and artifacts in the output directory
+- It prepares and cleans if necessary previous execution and artefacts in the output directory
 - It calls the ucc-gen command including the version requirement
 - It packages the generated directory and content into a tgz file
 - It writes a version.txt, a build.txt and a release-sha256.txt containing the unique sha256 sum of the generated tgz file